This post may contain affiliate links. By purchasing through my links you can help support me at no additional cost to you, thank you!

 1. Dead Chicken Alley

 While this spot is fairly known, it is extremely special and not one to be missed!
 It might even be my favorite spot on this list.
+It’s also included as one of the main stops in many alternative guided tours in the city.

 The name of the alley comes from the group of artists (the dead chickens) who found it.
 After the Cold War, there were many buildings in Berlin (especially in the east) that were completely abandoned.
 The artists found this alley in between the abandoned buildings and used it as an outlet for their political thoughts and creativity.
 At one point, they found documents showing that the Otto Weidt workshop for the blind Jews had been set up here during the Second World War.
 Due to this, the city council decided the preserve the alley and even opened up a free museum about the Otto Weidt workshop.